Get insider access

 Your browser is not supported or outdated so some features of the site might not be available.

-The 5 Best Soundbars Under $500 - Spring 2023 Reviews
+The 5 Best Soundbars Under $500 - Fall 2024

 Best Soundbars Under $500

-Soundbars can be a decent option when you don’t have the room for a full home theater setup.
-You also don’t have to spend thousands to get a good-performing product that'll do a better job than most TV speakers.
-Whether you need a full Atmos setup or a good 2.1 system, there are many options available at a decent price point.
+Soundbars can be a decent option when you don't have the room for a full home theater setup.
+You also don't have to spend thousands to get a good-performing product that'll do a better job than most TV speakers.
+Whether you need a full Atmos setup or a good 2.1 system, many options are available at a decent price point.

 1. Best Soundbar Under $500